 - the director or an immediate family member is, or has been within the last three years, employed as an executive officer of another company where any of the listed Company’s present executive officers at the same time serves or served on that company’s compensation committee; or

 - the director is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to or received payments from, the listed Company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of $1 million, or 2% of such other listed Company’s consolidated gross revenues.

-Each of the Board’s nominees, other than Ms. Drake, has been determined to be “independent” by the NYSE listing standards.
+Each of the Board’s nominees, other than Mr. Lichtenstein and Ms. Drake, have been determined to be “independent” by the NYSE listing standards